simon-katz/nomis-electric-clojure-mode/README.md

 # Installation

+Here are some options:

+## Option 1

-To install, copy the file `nomis-electric-clojure.el` to a place where it will be found by your Emacs and add the following to your init file:
+Copy the file `nomis-electric-clojure.el` to a place where it will be found by your Emacs and add the following to your init file:

 ```
   (require 'nomis-electric-clojure)